 Folks flying with a support animal must have written documentation from a licensed mental health professional declaring the traveler’s disability and the need for the animal.
 This letter must be issued within the past year, on the professional’s letterhead, and indicate the type of provided health care.
 Typically, airlines require at least 48 hours notice you’re traveling in the company of a support animal.

 Should your disability’s treatment require an emotional support animal, there are Federal Laws that protect you.
 These laws are relatively new on the books, so it’s probably best to research Federal laws on the matter: The Fair Housing Act, the Air Carriers Access Act, and the Americans with Disabilities Act.

 Qualifying for a New York Emotional Support Animal

-The process of getting an emotional support animal letter in Georgia couldn’t be much easier.
+The protocol of getting an emotional support animal letter in Georgia couldn’t be much easier.
 Just three steps — take an online assessment, purchase an ESA letter, have a telephone assessment with a licensed mental health professional.